FSUDRS/artinSTEM/_art2020/obj04.md

 object_type: DSLR
 affiliation: Graduate Student
 department: Anthropology
-area_of_research_: Zooarchaeology, paleoethnobotany, environment and ecology, and households in archaeology
+area_of_research: Zooarchaeology, paleoethnobotany, environment and ecology, and households in archaeology
 description: Bronfenbrenner’s ecological systems theory and symmetrical archaeology are underlying principles and theoretical framework that looks at the arrangements